Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 Look at what happened out in California.

-In California, they were telling people that you can't charge your vehicle when they were having power outages, but you can't power your cars, and all these people with fucking Teslas and their Prius, whatever were like, well, fuck you.
+In California, they were telling people that you can't charge your vehicle when they were having power outages.

-I gotta drive in traffic tomorrow.
+I got to drive in traffic tomorrow.

 Yeah, yeah.

-Well, and I think they even passed it a law for environmental purposes that you can't charge your Tesla with a generator, which is of course ironic.
+Well, and I think they even passed it a law for environmental purposes that you can't charge your Tesla with a generator, which is, of course, ironic.

-Shout out to the girls, they're amazing.
+Shout out to the Gruels.

-Yeah, you can't have a gas hookup in a new commercial building, I don't think in California.
+Yeah, you can't have a gas hookup in a new commercial building, I don't think, in California.

 So if you build a building, it can't have gas.

-Is that what I'm saying?
+Is that what I'm going to do?

-Or yeah, they'll use charcoal, I guess.
+Yeah, they'll use charcoal, I guess.

 That'd be kind of cool.